trampgeek/moodle-filter_ace_inline/README.md

 Known bugs, Todos
 ==========
-The question usage attempts table is not currently being cleaned of old attempts, this might eventually pose a problem.

 The non-popup config option replaces the course page with the question.
-The student would have to use the breadcrumbs to return to the course page.
-I have to put this option in an iframe or sliding Bootstrap panel.
-At minimum a close button.
+The student would have to use the breadcrumbs to return to the course page or a link added at the bottom of the preview.

 Not tested with advanced question types yet such as drag and drop onto image.